Dark Black Holes in the Mass Gap: polytrope evolution and collapse

 \subsection{Equation of State and Dynamical Instability}

 The calculation of $\Gamma_1$ requires computation of the complete equation of state.
 We note that the adiabatic index is, by definition, a local quantity.
 This means that even if a particular region of the "star" is dynamically unstable, it is possible that the system as a whole is stable.
-Ideally, one should use a global quantity to describe the system, such as the pressure-weighted averaged adiabatic index (see e.g. \cite{renzo_predictions_2020})
+Ideally, one should use a global quantity to describe the system, such as the pressure-weighted averaged adiabatic index (see e.g. \cite{renzo_predictions_2020})\footnote{For the derivation of the adiabatic index in the context of self-interacting dark matter look Ref~\cite{Feng:2021rst}.}

 However, in this work, we consider the local adiabatic index, evaluated at the center of the star for simplicity.
 We consider a star experiences pair instability and collapse for any $M > M_{\rm crit}$, where $M_{\rm crit}$ is the lowest mass star whose adiabatic index in the core drops below $4/3$.